-Dr. Katherine Oldfield introduced me to this recipe, and it quickly became my favorite breakfast!
+Dr. Katherine Oldfield introduced me to this recipe, and it quickly became one of my favorite breakfasts!
 I often add spinach, red peppers, mushrooms or whatever is in my produce bin.
-This is a great way to start your day!
-Learn more about Dr. Oldfield at www.westseattlenaturalmedicine.com.
+You can top it with an egg, or just eat it on its own.

 - 1 tablespoon raw sesame seeds